 With those antibodies failing to neutralize the virus, it proliferated, resulting in a lot of ineffective antibodies and a lot of viral antigens clumping together with those antibodies, Graham says.
 These clumps built up in the tissue, attracting immune system proteins that caused a cascade leading to inflammation.
 That inflammation damaged lung tissue and created mucus that constricted the airways and made the children sicker than they would have been with no preexisting antibodies.
 But a big question remained: Why didn't those antibodies adequately neutralize the virus?
 Later that same year a serendipitous meeting would answer that question and lead to the final steps necessary to make RSV vaccines a reality.

 A Tale of Two Protein Shapes

-In March 2022 AstraZeneca and Sanofi announced that their long-acting antibody, nirsevimab, is 75 percent effective against cases of RSV that require medical care in infants younger than one year old with no history of RSV—and the protection lasts five months.
-A similar long-acting monoclonal antibody made by Merck, clesrovimab, is in phase 3 trials.
+Beyond vaccines, AstraZeneca and Sanofi announced in March 2022 that nirsevimab, a prophylactic monoclonal antibody drug similar to palivizumab, is 75 percent effective against cases of RSV that require medical care in infants younger than one year with no history of RSV—and the protection lasts five months, which is about the length of a typical RSV season.
+Europe approved nirsevimab in November 2022, and the FDA approved it in July 2023.
+A similar long-acting monoclonal antibody made by Merck, clesrovimab, is in late-stage trials.